Sierra Leone wins Breeders' Cup Classic

 In other races:

+- Straight No Chaser rallied to win the $2 million Sprint by a half-length .
+John Velazquez, the 53-year-old Hall of Fame jockey, won his 21st Cup race; trainer Dan Blacker won his first.
+The 6-1 shot paid $14.20 to win.
+Straight No Chase ran six furlongs in 1:08.62.
+Mullikan, the 3-1 favorite, was third.

+- Argentina-bred Full Serrano scored a 13-1 upset in the $1 million Dirt Mile.
+Ridden by Joel Rosario, he ran the distance in 1:35.48 and paid $28.80 to win.
+Domestic Product, the 3-1 favorite, was third.

-- Moira is headed to the sales ring next week after her half-a-length victory in the Filly & Mare Turf.
+- Moira is headed to the sales ring next week after her half-length victory in the Filly & Mare Turf.
 It was the Canada-bred's third appearance in the Breeders' Cup and first win.
 She paid $13.60 to win at 5-1 odds.
-Trainer Kevin Attard also earned his first Cup win.
+Trainer Kevin Attard earned his first Cup win, too.
 Cinderella's Dream, the 5-2 favorite, was second.